cedadev/jasmin-workshop/exercises/ex01/README.md

 1. Make an onward connection to a `sci` server
      * Login to the `sci` server

+        ```
+        ssh -A USERNAME@sci1.jasmin.ac.uk
+        ```

+        But remember to a) replace with your own username and b) choose which of the sci machines to connect to

-        It can be useful to repeat the `ssh-add -l` command to check that your SSH key is still available (now on the login server) before making your onward connection.
+        If you get "permission denied", it can be useful to repeat the `ssh-add -l` command to check that your SSH key is still available (now on the login server) before making your onward connection.
 You should get a similar result to that above.
 If not, go back and check that you enabled "forward authentication" in the NX connection profile settings for this login server.

      * Run a simple command